 Successful applicants will be contacted via email to schedule an interview at the U.S. Embassy in Tirana.

-- Selected candidates are notified and invited for an interview: End February, 2018
+- Selected candidates are notified and invited for an interview: February, 2019

-Applications should be emailed to CultureandEducationTirana@state.gov as one word document with Ben Franklin Application in the Subject line.
+Applications should be emailed to CultureandEducationTirana@state.gov as one word document.
+Only applications submitted in the required format and marked with the subject line 2019 Ben Franklin Application will be reviewed.